mark-me/mark-me.github.io/_pages/tutorials/splitting-combining-files.md

 1. how many output files we want,
 2. what the input file is and
-3. what the location and base name of the output files are
+3. what the location and base name of the output files are.

 ```r
 qty_files <- 20                 # The number of files you want to create